Power (play)

 More recently, Power was performed by the Putney Arts Theatre Company at Putney Arts Theatre in February 2006, and the Lace Market Theatre in Nottingham between 17 and 22 July 2006.
 Power was premiered in the Finnish National Theatre (Kansallisteatteri) 6 September 2006.
 It has also been produced at theatres in Portugal (Teatro Municipal de Almada), Poland and Hungary.

+In May 2006 Power was staged at the Remy Bumppo Theatre Company in Chicago.
+In 2007 it was staged at Theatre Banshee in Burbank, California.
+In 2008 it was staged by Theatre in the Round Players in Minneapolis.